Ast3risk-ops/website/content/Blog/atproto-is-a-lie/index.md

 </video>
 <figcaption>Not only is that text small, I have no idea what other servers there are and this tells me nothing.</figcaption>

-The typical defence is that other PDS hosts run their own AppViews where people can sign up to that PDS host, but most people are still exposed to ATProto through Bluesky's landing page and branding, which takes them to [bsky.app](https://bsky.app).
+The typical defence is that other PDS hosts run their own webapps where people can sign up to that PDS host, but most people are still exposed to ATProto through Bluesky's landing page and branding, which takes them to [bsky.app](https://bsky.app).
 The fact that they don't advertise alternative options there doesn't inspire confidence in the company or its shareholders.

-Large AppViews are very familiar to people (like Twitter or Reddit are to their userbase), and it'd be very difficult to convince people to leave if Bluesky decided to make unfavorable changes simply because that AppView is familiar.
+Large webapps are very familiar to people (like Twitter or Reddit are to their userbase), and it'd be very difficult to convince people to leave if Bluesky decided to make unfavorable changes simply because that webapp is familiar.

+Most apps also ingest data from the main AppView, `api.bsky.app`, which most PDSes proxy data to.

 This "interface problem" is a layer of centralization present in ATProto (and crypto-powered stuff too) that nobody really thinks about.
-The AppView is what brings everything together, putting enormous power in the hands of AppView operators.
-Operators can hide, edit, or promote things at their leisure, and if they're the only AppView for their software then users are even more screwed.
+The AppView is what brings everything together, putting enormous power in the hands of AppView and webapp operators.
+Operators can hide, edit, or promote things at their leisure, and if they're the main AppView that PDSes connect to, they're screwed.

 AppViews also serve far more users than a simple federated instance, meaning any changes or downtime have far wider ramifications than just affecting one group of users.